SEMANTC/semantc-infrastructure-client-specific/readme.md

 ## ✨ Introduction

-The **Semantc Infrastructure** project is designed to automate the deployment and management of client-specific resources on GCP using Terraform.
-By adhering to best practices and the principle of least privilege, we ensure that each client's data and services remain isolated and secure.
+The **Semantc Infrastructure** project is designed to automate the deployment and management of tenant-specific resources on GCP using Terraform.
+By adhering to best practices and the principle of least privilege, we ensure that each tenant's data and services remain isolated and secure.

 ## 🎯 Goals

-- **Scalability:** Efficiently manage infrastructure for multiple clients with ease.
+- **Scalability:** Efficiently manage infrastructure for multiple tenants with ease.
-- **Security:** Implement strict access controls to safeguard client data.
+- **Security:** Implement strict access controls to safeguard tenant data.
-- **Isolation:** Ensure complete separation of resources for each client to prevent data leaks.
+- **Isolation:** Ensure complete separation of resources for each tenant to prevent data leaks.
 - **Automation:** Streamline deployments and updates using Terraform for consistency and reliability.
-- **Maintainability:** Facilitate easy modifications and scalability as client needs evolve.
+- **Maintainability:** Facilitate easy modifications and scalability as tenant needs evolve.

 ## 🏗️ Architecture Overview

-Our infrastructure is built around a modular Terraform setup, enabling reusable components for managing client resources and orchestrating data pipelines.
+Our infrastructure is built around a modular Terraform setup, enabling reusable components for managing tenant resources and orchestrating data pipelines.
 Here's a high-level view:

 1. **Master Service Account:** Centralized account with elevated permissions to manage pipelines and deploy resources.
-2. **Client Service Accounts:** Dedicated accounts for each client with restricted, read-only access to their specific datasets and storage.
+2. **Tenant Service Accounts:** Dedicated accounts for each tenant with restricted, read-only access to their specific datasets and storage.
 3. **Cloud Run Jobs:** Automated tasks for data ingestion and transformation, running under the master service account.
-4. **BigQuery Datasets & Storage Buckets:** Isolated data storage solutions for each client, ensuring data integrity and security.
+4. **BigQuery Datasets & Storage Buckets:** Isolated data storage solutions for each tenant, ensuring data integrity and security.

 ![Architecture Diagram](https://your-architecture-diagram-url.com/diagram.png) <!-- Replace with your actual architecture diagram -->

 ## ⚙️ Key Components

 - **Terraform Modules:**
-  - **Client Resources:** Manages creation of service accounts, BigQuery datasets, and Cloud Storage buckets for each client.
+  - **Tenant Resources:** Manages creation of service accounts, BigQuery datasets, and Cloud Storage buckets for each tenant.
   - **Cloud Run Jobs:** Handles deployment of data ingestion and transformation jobs.

 - **Service Accounts:**
   - **Master Service Account:** Orchestrates infrastructure and manages data pipelines with necessary permissions.
-  - **Client Service Accounts:** Provides clients with limited access to their own resources.
+  - **Tenant Service Accounts:** Provides tenants with limited access to their own resources.

 - **Cloud Run Jobs:**
   - **Data Ingestion:** Automates the process of importing data into BigQuery.